lbnl-cybersecurity/secpriv-hugo-source/content/project/ascr-hpc-cybersecurity-codesign.md

 Ayaz Akram, [Setting up Trusted HPC System in the Cloud](https://arch.cs.ucdavis.edu/blog/2020-11-19-cloud-hpc), November 19, 2020.

-More information is available on other Berkeley Lab R&D projects focusing on [cybersecurity](/projects/) in general, as well as specifically on [cybersecurity for scientific and high-performance computing](/research/scientific-computing/).
+More information is available on other Berkeley Lab research projects focusing on [cybersecurity](/projects/) in general, as well as specifically on [cybersecurity for research cyberinfrastructure and high-performance computing](/research/research-cyberinfrastructure/).